 Right window.

-I also countersunk vertical holes going upwards to screw the upper frame to the structural frame above the window frame.
+I also countersunk vertical holes going upwards to screw the upper frame bar to the structural frame above the window frame.
 You can just about see if you look carefully numerous holes doing this in the pictures of the window frame.
+They look like chunks taken out along the top frame there.

 See the gap behind the white front panel at the bottom of the Windows, well this will need to be filled in with more wood.

 Here is a box full of all the left over wood, plus the old window frame and the top shelf all chopped up into bits.
-I will give this to dad for his log burning fire in the lounge back at home.
+I gave this to my Mum and Dad for them to burn in their log burning fire in the lounge back at their home.

 Cutting and installing the new front window wallboard.......

-I installed the front window wallboard with glue and then staple-gunned it to the frame.
-Once dry I will use a load of tack nails to make sure it stays in place.
-The staples were very good, but I don't think its adequate enough as it was very difficult to get glue in behind the wallboard without it dripping everywhere.
-I could have used no-nails in a gun form to squirt it in, but I wanted to use Evostik Exterior Adhesive as I had used on the frame.
+I installed the front window wallboard with wood glue and then staple-gunned it to the frame.
+Once dry I used a load of tack nails to make sure it stays in place.
+The staples were very good, but thy weren’t adequate enough as it was very difficult to get glue in behind the wallboard without it dripping everywhere.
+I could have used no-nails in a gun form to squirt it in, but I wanted to use Evostik Exterior Adhesive Wood Glue as I had used on the frame.
 This is really good wood glue and had never failed me in the past.

 You can see round the bottom of the left and right window where the new wooden frame was "filled in" with wooden inserts before the new wallboard was fitted to the window frame.
 This is so the new wallboard would fit perfectly.